 If interested, please send your portfolio link and any specific suggestions (style, topic) for artwork to Kristin Rogers Brown, or send mail (no originals, please!) to:

 Portland, OR 97211

 While we may not be able to respond to every submission, we'll keep your work on file if submitted by email or by post.

 Our themes are intended to be nonexclusive jumping-off points rather than limiting factors, and below we've included a few key words that may help along your fabulous brainstorms.
 We encourage you not to interpret the themes too literally, and in fact to go ahead and interpret them as loosely as you wish.
 Furthermore, if you have an idea you think is right for us but that fits no theme, go ahead and pitch it anyway.

-Bitch Media is always looking for three types of writing for our blog.
+Bitch Media is always looking for two types of writing for our blog.